mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/Odds_ratio/README.md

 14 CIPROSUS           5.32     1.01       2.73   0.0985      0.733       38.6
 15 AZITHSUS         101.
 0.960     23.1    0.00000150 15.4        665.
 ```

-Here we see that sex, size of cluster and azithromycin suseptibility are still associated wtih persistence of clusters.
-Additionally, suseptibility to penicllin is now associated wtih persistent clusters.
+Here we see that sex, size of cluster and azithromycin susceptibility
+are still associated with persistence of clusters.
+Additionally,
+susceptibility to penicllin is now associated with persistent clusters.